The Horn of Plenty: Catwalk presentation

 Forty-five looks were presented across roughly three phases.
-The first fourteen looks were primarily based around houndstooth and check patterns.
-For Look 5, model Amanda Laine wore a houndstooth "New Look" dress accessorised with the metal coiled collar originally used in It's a Jungle Out There, created as a visual reference to the neck rings traditionally worn by the Southern Ndebele people of Africa.
+The first fourteen looks were primarily based around houndstooth and check patterns in black and white.
+For Look 5, model Amanda Laine wore a houndstooth "New Look" dress.
+It was accessorised with a coiled metal collar originally used in It's a Jungle Out There, styled similarly to the neck rings traditionally worn by the Southern Ndebele people of Africa.
 The hem of her dress is coated in a black material that appears like tar, and on close inspection, actually depicts a silhouette of a scene.
 Look 8 features the same style of pheasant claw earrings that Leane had developed for Look 14 of Dante (Autumn/Winter 1996).

-Looks 15 through 38, the largest part of the collection, mostly comprised ensembles in black, with some red-based outfits as well.
+Looks 15 to 38 mostly comprised ensembles in black, with some red-based outfits as well.
 Look 33 comprises a hat and coat of black fur, worn with a black leather belt.
 According to Jonathan Faiers, the ensemble is dyed goat fur, although it is often said to be monkey fur.
 He identifies its origins in the experimental monkey fur garments designed by Elsa Schiaparelli in the 1930s, as well as in a coat made of human hair from McQueen's Eshu (Spring/Summer 2000).
 For Faiers, it "represents McQueen's ability to combine the natural world [...] with references to fashion history itself".

 The final seven ensembles were all showpiece dresses.
 Looks 39 through 42 had patterns with a base of red.
 Faiers identified Look 40, a red and black feathered dress, as a reference to a pheasant-feather dress from The Widows of Culloden.
 Look 42 featured a reworked version of a chainmail yashmak by Leane originally made for Eye (Spring/Summer 2000), worn underneath a silk gown with a milk snake print in red, black, and white.
 Look 43 was a one-shoulder black mermaid gown in nylon made to look like a bin bag, styled with a floor-length shawl made to appear like black bubble wrap.

 The final two looks were a pair of knee-length dresses covered in duck feathers; these were inspired by the White Swan and Black Swan characters from the Matthew Bourne interpretation of Swan Lake, respectively.
-Look 44, in white, alluded to the demure White Swan with an exaggerated cowl surrounding the model's upper body and head.
+Look 44, in white, alluded to the demure White Swan with an exaggerated collar which surrounds the model's upper body, extending well above the top of the head.
 The final showpiece, in black, referenced the more aggressive Black Swan character.
 The dress has a small waist and large shoulders; this is primarily an exaggeration of the typical 1950s silhouette, but also resembles the puffy leg-of-mutton sleeves common in the 1890s.

 Like Voss and Pantheon ad Lucem (Autumn/Winter 2004), the show closed with the sound of a flatlining heart monitor.
-After taking his bows, McQueen departed immediately for his hotel room rather than meet with guests backstage, as is customary in the fashion industry.
+After taking his bows to a rowdy standing ovation, McQueen departed immediately for his hotel room rather than meet with guests backstage, as is customary in the fashion industry.
 He had been avoiding these after-show meetings for several years by this point.